Walpole WA – Locals’ Guide 2023 plus Best 17 Things To Do

-This travel guide provides not only the best things to do in Walpole but also tips on the weather, location, and where to stay.
+This locals’ travel guide provides the best things to do in Walpole, WA, and tips on the weather, location, and where to stay.

 Most people visit Walpole for the Valley of the Giants Tree Top Walk.
 However, consider staying here for a couple of nights as the nature in this area is incredible.
-We loved visiting Walpole; it’s a picturesque place with plenty of walks and stunning beaches.
+We love visiting Walpole; it’s picturesque, with plenty of walks and stunning beaches.

-The Valley of the Giants Tree Top Walk is the most popular tourist attraction in Walpole, 19 km from the town centre along South Coast Highway in the Walpole-Nornalup National Park.
+The Valley of the Giants Tree Top Walk is Walpole’s most popular tourist attraction, 19 km from the town centre along South Coast Highway in the Walpole-Nornalup National Park.

-This architecturally designed 600m platform takes you on a gradual climb to nearly 40 m above the forest canopy.
+This architecturally designed 600m platform gradually climbs to nearly 40 m above the forest canopy.
 It is safe for children and constructed of steel trusses and pylons.
 The platform is fully accessible for strollers and wheelchairs.
-Just so you know, the platform does shake slightly, but it feels stable and completely safe.
+The platform does shake slightly, but it feels stable and completely safe.
 You can read more about the construction of the Tree Top Walk on the DPAW website.

-The birds-eye view over the 400-year-old giant red tingle trees is amazing.
-It’s incredible to see them from this perspective and get up close to these majestic trees without damaging them.
+The birds-eye view over the 400-year-old giant red tingle trees is impressive.
+Seeing them from this perspective and getting close to these majestic trees without damaging them is incredible.
 You’ll also see yellow tingles, karri trees, and marri trees.

 I recommend this attraction for supporting ecotourism and minimising the impact on these ancient trees.
 The tingle trees’ shallow root system can become compacted from people walking on them, so the Tree Top Walk allows visitors to view them without damaging the roots.

-A little tip, if you don’t want to pay the money for the Tree Top Walk, entry to the Ancient Empire Walk is free.
-It is part of the Valley of the Giants complex and can be completed on its own or as part of the Tree Top Walk.
+If you don’t have the money for the Tree Top Walk, entry to the Ancient Empire Walk is free.
+It is part of the Valley of the Giants complex and can be completed independently or as part of the Tree Top Walk.

 The easy, family-friendly 455 m trail takes you through the forest floor to marvel at the 400-year-old tingle trees with several lookout points along the way.
-The path is sealed with wooden boardwalks in places, but there are some steps involved, so it is not suitable for strollers, wheelchairs, or those with mobility issues.
+The path is sealed with wooden boardwalks in places, but some steps are involved, so it is unsuitable for strollers, wheelchairs, or those with mobility issues.

-Walking through the hollowed-out trunk of these living giants is an amazing experience not to be missed and makes you realise just how tall they are.
-The hollowed-out trunk is a distinctive feature of the red tingle caused by fire, fungi, and/or insects.
+Walking through the hollowed-out trunk of these living giants is an amazing experience that makes you realise just how tall they are.
+The hollowed-out trunk is a distinctive feature of the red tingle caused by fire, fungi, and insects.
 These eucalypts do not have a taproot but instead have a shallow root system that causes them to buttress, providing more stability.
 It also allows them to absorb more moisture and nutrients from the soil.

 Most of the trees here are unique to the south-west of Western Australia.
 Some plants can be traced back to the supercontinent, Gondwana, when Australia was joined with Africa, India, Antarctica, and South America.
 Over 50 million years, Australia has experienced a significant climatic change.
 However, this part of WA has minor seasonal change, rainfall between 1000 & 1200mm, well-drained gravelly soil, low nutrient content, and hilly terrain.
 This combination has allowed species, such as relict spiders and snails from Gondwanan times, to survive in this forest.

 The forest mainly consists of red tingle (Eucalyptus jacksonii), yellow tingle (E. guilfoylei), marri (Corymbia calophylla) and karri (E. diversicolor).
-With a base circumference of up to 20m, the red tingle is the largest buttressing eucalypt and is only found can only be found in the area between the Deep River in the west, the Bow River to the east and within 10 km of the coast.
+The red tingle, with a base circumference of up to 20 m, is the largest buttressing eucalypt.
+It can only be found between the Deep River in the west, the Bow River to the east and within 10 km of the coast.

 The beautiful, old gnarled Grandma Tingle is a highlight of the walk.
-Her wrinkles and “face” give her a human character and, at around 400 years old, she is the forest’s matriarch.
-She used to be called The Gatekeeper as though she was keeping watch over the forest.
+Her wrinkles and “face” give her a human character; at around 400 years old, she is the forest’s matriarch.
+She used to be called The Gatekeeper, as though she was keeping watch over the forest.

 Another beautiful example of the red tingle is the impressive King Tingle tree, so-called due to its majestic appearance.
 Unlike some of its neighbours, it grows straight and tall and hasn’t been burnt through.
 If you look carefully, you can see evidence of fire on its bark.
 King Tingle has a show of small white flowers every four years in summer (flowering cycles start after the tree is 30 years of age and can continue for its lifetime.)

-Yellow tingles don’t buttress like the red tingle and grow to a height of 35 m, compared to 75 m for the red.
-Karri trees can grow up to 90 m with a long straight trunk.
+Yellow tingles don’t buttress like the red tingle and grow to 35 m, compared to 75 m for the red.
+Karri trees mature up to 90 m with a long straight trunk.
 Marri trees are common in the south west and grow to 60 m.
 Their fibrous bark is brown-grey, and their trunks seep a dark red gum and are known for their honkey nuts, the food source of the endangered Carnaby’s Black Cockatoos.